Pengsc0616/leetcode/11.Container-With-Most-Water/README.md

 which means that the only way that other area and beat this one is one side of the height is taller than the previous height

-### as we shrink edge, the only way that current area can beat the previous one is beacuse now's height is higher
+### As we shrink edge, the only way that current area can beat the previous one is beacuse now's height is higher

 ```cpp
 class Solution {